mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 {{centralization}} defines centralization, explains why it is undesirable, and surveys some kinds of centralization seen on the Internet. {{decentralization}} explores decentralization and highlights some relevant techniques, along with their limitations.
 Finally, {{considerations}} considers the role that Internet standards play in avoiding centralization and mitigating its effects.

 The primary audience for this document is the engineers who design and standardize Internet protocols.
-However, designers of proprietary protocols can benefit from considering aspects of centralization, especially if they intend their protocol to be considered for eventual standardisation.
+However, designers of proprietary protocols can benefit from considering aspects of centralization, especially if they intend their protocol to be considered for eventual standardization.
 Likewise, policymakers can use this document to help identify and remedy inappropriately centralized protocols and applications.

 # Centralization {#centralization}

 This document defines "centralization" as the ability of a single entity or a small group of them to exclusively observe, capture, control, or extract rent from the operation or use of an Internet function.

 Here, "entity" could be a single person, a corporation, or a government.
-It does not include an organisation that operates in a manner that effectively mitigates centralization (see, e.g., {{multi}}).
+It does not include an organization that operates in a manner that effectively mitigates centralization (see, e.g., {{multi}}).

 "Internet function" is defined broadly.
 It might be an enabling protocol already defined by standards, such as IP {{?RFC791}}, BGP {{?RFC4271}}, TCP {{?RFC793}}, or HTTP {{HTTP}}.
 It might also be a proposal for a new enabling protocol, or an extension to an existing one.

 However, the Internet's functions are not limited to standards-defined protocols.
 User-visible applications built on top of standard protocols are also vulnerable to centralization -- for example, social networking, file sharing, financial services, and news dissemination.
 Likewise,  networking equipment, hardware, operating systems, and software act as enabling technologies that can exhibit centralization.
 The supply of Internet connectivity to end users in a particular area or situation can also be subject to the forces of centralization, as can supply of transit between networks (so called "Tier 1" networks).

 Centralization is not a binary condition; it is a continuum.
-At one extreme, a function absolutely controlled by a single entity (see {{direct}}) represents complete centralization; at the other extreme, a function whose value can be realised by any two parties without the possibility of any external interference or influence represents complete decentralization (sometimes referred to as "distributed" or "peer-to-peer").
+At one extreme, a function absolutely controlled by a single entity (see {{direct}}) represents complete centralization; at the other extreme, a function whose value can be realized by any two parties without the possibility of any external interference or influence represents complete decentralization (sometimes referred to as "distributed" or "peer-to-peer").

 While a few functions might occupy the ends of this spectrum, most reside somewhere between the extremes.
 Therefore, it is often useful to consider the amount of _centralization risk_ associated with a function, depending on the scale, scope, and nature of the influences on it.
 Note that a function might have more than one source of centralization risk, each with its own characteristics.